sarusani/OctoPrint-ActivatePrusaHostTimer/README.md

 Plugin for Octoprint to activate Prusa host features.

 Features:
-- Sends M79 S"OP" to printer every 10 seconds.
+- Sends M79 S"OP" to printer every x seconds
+- Interval is configurable (5,10,15,20 or 25 seconds)
+- Interval can be paused

 ## Setup